Use of Institutional Mail

 Only registered faculty or staff organizations are permitted to use Mail Services.
 Mail Services may monitor the use of its services by faculty and staff organizations for appropriateness.
 Faculty and staff organizations may lose their registered status with the university if Mail Services is used inappropriately.

 The sending party is responsible for preparing, addressing and supplying account information (barcode label) for their departmental mail.
 Metered mail is university business mail requiring postage.
 Mail Services requires all metered mail to be separated from inter-office mail.
 All bundles should be secured with a rubber band.

 The sending party must sort and bundle all bulk mailing by zip code and apply appropriate labels.
 Mail Services is not equipped to handle any bulk mailings over 2,000 pieces.
 It is recommended that any bulk mailing over 2,000 pieces be directed to printing services.

 At the beginning of each fiscal year, departments and faculty and staff organizations must submit a purchase order in the Financial Management System (FMS) estimating yearly mail costs.
 Mail Services bills departments monthly for the actual postage expense.
-A barcode label must be attached to each bundle of metered mail to be picked up.
+A barcode label produced by Mail Services must be attached to each bundle of metered mail to be picked up.